mjkalahar/PrarieSTEM-AR-Capstone/README.md

-# PrarieSTEM-AR-Capstone
+# PrairieSTEM-AR-Capstone

-PrarieSTEM Augmented Reality Robot Control
+PrairieSTEM Augmented Reality Robot Control

 Extension of Project below with ability to have AR objects overlaying the Pi Camera feed